wso2/docs-is/en/docs/references/supported-locales.md

 # Supported country locales in WSO2 Identity Server

-WSO2 Identity Server supports adding locales as a combination of ISO language code and ISO country code (`language_country`).
+WSO2 Identity Server supports adding locales as a combination of ISO language code and ISO country code (`language_COUNTRY`).
 This table contains the supported locales in the WSO2 Identity Server with their respective language and country.

 |Locale name | Language | Country or area   |
 |------------|----------|-------------------|